dynatrace-oss/DynatraceDashboardPowerups/README.md

 *Please note: this is a community developed demonstration application.
 It is provided without any representations, warranties, or support from Dynatrace.
 If you have questions about this app, please post on our forum or create an [issue](https://github.com/LucasHocker/DynatraceDashboardPowerUps/issues) on Github*

+*End of life notice: 2024.09.06 - This application will no longer be actively maintained, due to greater capabilities in new Dynatrace dashboards and [new restrictions](https://developer.chrome.com/docs/extensions/develop/migrate/mv2-deprecation-timeline) from Chrome.
+Bug and security fixes will continue as before until such point as this is no longer feasible for Chrome extensions.

 ## Table of contents
 - [Install](#Installation)
 - [Configure](#Configure-extension)